Medical Reasons

 What This Means

 Medicare reviewed your claim and determined that the service or treatment is considered experimental or investigational.
+On your MSN or EOB this typically appears as CARC CO-55 (procedure/treatment/drug deemed experimental/investigational by the payer) or CO-50 (not deemed medical necessity).
 In Medicare’s view, the treatment has not yet been proven safe and effective through enough research to be considered a standard, accepted medical practice.

 This does not necessarily mean the treatment is unsafe or will not help you.
 It means Medicare’s coverage rules do not yet include it.